Chinese importers to apply for tariff waivers on U.S. goods

 “The policy is mainly targeting firms that have bought and booked U.S. (soybean) shipments earlier during the trade truce, mostly state firms, to alleviate their burden,” said a source at a state-owned enterprise, declining to be identified due to the sensitivity of the matter.

 “But if you book the shipments from the U.S. now, it is unlikely you will get the waiver.
-Such opportunist activities will not be supported,” he added.
+Such opportunist activities will not be supported,” he said.

 China bought about 14 million tonnes of U.S. soybeans from December as part of a temporary truce in the trade spat between the world’s top two economies.

-But for some commodities like coal, importers may look for cheaper and higher-quality alternatives rather than applying for waivers for U.S. shipments.
+But for some commodities like coal, importers may look for cheaper and higher-quality alternatives rather than applying for waivers for shipments from the United States.

+A purchasing manager at a major Chinese utilities company said: “We will not consider buying U.S. coal in the near future, despite the potential waiver.
+We are focusing (on) the quality and prices of coal, and U.S. coal is not competitive ...
+We will mainly focus on Indonesian coal.”

-Reporting by Shivani Singh, Dominique Patton, Muyu Xu and Hallie Gu; editing by Richard Pullin
+Reporting by Shivani Singh, Dominique Patton, Muyu Xu and Hallie Gu; Additional reporting by Cheng Leng in Beijing; Editing by Richard Pullin, Joseph Radford and Tom Hogue